4 min reading Mon Jun 27 2022

-First, we will be briefly unpacking each of the terms to get on the same line of thought.
+First, we will briefly unpack each of the terms to get on the same line of thought.
 In doing this, there will be references to previous blog posts where we covered similar topics, in case you would like to dig deeper.

 Third party risk management (TPRM) is the process by which organizations manage their suppliers.
 To keep things in perspective, for this article we distinguish between critical suppliers and non critical suppliers.

-The focus is on critical suppliers because the relationship with a critical supplier or a critical vendor could have a strong impact on the health and growth of a business.
+The focus is on critical suppliers because the relationship with a critical supplier or a critical vendor could have a substantial impact on the health and growth of a business.

 What is a technology supply chain